mlabouardy/slowcoder.com/source/_posts/Amazon-Alexa-:-Build-a-new-Skill-with-AWS-Lambda-to-automatically-build-a-CircleCI-bot-project.md

 ---
-title: Amazon Alexa : Build a new Skill with AWS Lambda to automatically build a CircleCI bot project
+title: Build a new Skill with AWS Lambda
-date: 2018-06-14 10:09:58
+date: 2018-06-14 10:30:00
 tags:
 - AWS
-- Serverless
 - Alexa
 - Lambda
+- Serverless
 categories:
 - Serverless
-cover_index: /assets/Build-a-new-Skill-with-AWS-Lambda-to-automatically-build-a-CircleCI-bot-project?md.png.png
+cover_index: /assets/Build-a-new-Skill-with-AWS-Lambda-to-automatically-build-a-CircleCI-bot-project.png
 ---

 Amazon Alexa : Build a new Skill with AWS Lambda to automatically build a CircleCI bot project Alexa is the Amazon intelligent voice-control agent.
 It is a cloud based vocal service.
 To take advantage of Alexa, Amazon offers voice products which are headless devices with no face or UI.
 For instance : Echo, Echo Plus, Echo Dot, Tap.
 ![](https://cdn-images-1.medium.com/max/800/1*qd4j69sbk5wHci8K7fJz1Q.png)

 Amazon Echo Dot, Echo 1st and 2nd generations (left to right)